campworkcoeman/campworkcoeman.org/boy-scouts/special-programs/scuba.md

 ## Open Water PADI Scuba Certification

-During the fourth week of Scout camp, instructors from the Enfield Scuba and Watersports will also offer a full PADI Open Water certification course.
+During the third and fifth weeks of Scout camp, instructors from the Enfield Scuba and Watersports will also offer a full PADI Open Water certification course.
 The cost of the full certification course is $530, which includes the course fee and covers a full week's stay at camp.